MaxGalindo150/deeprl/docs/source/installation.rst

 **Next Steps:**
 ---------------
-Once DeepRL is installed, head over to the **Tutorials** section to start using the library and build your first RL agent!
+Once deeprl is installed, head over to the **Tutorials** section to start using the library and build your first RL agent!